cisco-intersight/terraform-provider-intersight/website/docs/r/workflow_workflow_info.html.markdown

 Contains information for a workflow execution which is a runtime instance of workflow.
 ## Argument Reference
 The following arguments are supported:
-* `account`:(Array with Maximum of one item) -"The Account to which the workflow is associated."
+* `account`:(Array with Maximum of one item) -"The Account to which the workflow is associated relation is deprecated.
+Use AssociatedObject to set the account relation."
 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
 This field may\nbe set instead of 'moid' by clients.\n1.
 If 'moid' is set this field is ignored.\n1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `action`:(string)"The action of the workflow such as start, cancel, retry, pause."
+* `associated_object`:(Array with Maximum of one item) -"The object from which workflow needs to inherit permissions."
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
+  + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
+  + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `class_id`:(string)(Computed)"The concrete type of this complex type.
 Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
 * `cleanup_time`:(string)(Computed)"The time when the workflow info will be removed from database."
 * `end_time`:(string)(Computed)"The time when the workflow reached a final state."